mhambric/Beyond_Campus/README.md

 The temporary login route also checks the login method that is sent by the frontend.
 It currently only accepts phone or Google as supported login methods.

 Private environment information is stored inside the `.env` file.
-The `.env` file and the `node_modules` folders are excluded through `.gitignore`.
+The `.env` file, `.env.local` file, `node_modules` folders, and `dist` folders are excluded through `.gitignore`.

 ## Current Features

 The current version of Beyond Campus includes:

 * A responsive public homepage
+* An About page with project information, technologies, libraries, and image credits
 * A login page based on the original Figma design
-* Navigation between the homepage and login page
+* Navigation between the homepage, About page, and login page
 * A copyright footer with the developer's name
 * React Router page navigation
 * A Node.js and Express backend